okta/okta-sdk-java/MIGRATING.md

 The properties `allGroupsValid` & `_embedded` were not used by the backend earlier and were always set to `null`.
 As part of this upgrade, we will remove it from the method signatures.
-   - Removed `getAllGroupsValid` and `setAllGroupsValid` (property `allGroupsValid` is being removed; this option is being removed from future versions of Okta API)
+   - Removed `getAllGroupsValid` and `setAllGroupsValid` (property `allGroupsValid` is being removed; this option would be removed from future versions of Okta API)
    - Removed `getEmbedded` (property `_embedded` is removed; this property is undocumented in Okta API and hence being removed)
    - `delete(Boolean removeUsers)` Signature changed to `delete()`